-There is one common question that continually pops up during my travels across the country speaking to and working with leadership teams and organizations of all sizes.
+There is one common question that continually pops up during my travels across the country, speaking to and working with leadership teams and organizations of all sizes.
 The question that I am referring to is, “What is the biggest difference between athletic coaches and leaders in the business world?”
 My response is always the same.
 The biggest difference is the ability to inspire.
 Most coaches embody what being an inspirational leader is all about.

-I have had the great fortune of working side by side with some extraordinary business leaders over the years, and each of them possesses their own set of freakish abilities to not only run large organizations, but drive execution at scale.
-With that being said, the one characteristic that almost all athletic coaches do a phenomenal job of that business leaders can learn from and implement is the power of being an inspirational leader.
+I have had the great fortune of working side by side with some extraordinary business leaders over the years, and each of them possesses their own set of freakish abilities to not only run large organizations but also drive execution at scale.
+With that being said, the one characteristic that almost all athletic coaches do a phenomenal job of and that business leaders can learn from and implement is the power of being an inspirational leader.

 This is not to say that all business leaders are not inspiring.
 That is the furthest from the truth.
 As a matter of fact, most business leaders have incredibly inspiring stories of how they got to where they are.
-However, I am not just referring to inspirational stories of senior executives who used to be a lower-level employee and worked their way up to become the CEO of the same company.
+However, I am not just referring to inspirational stories of senior executives who used to be lower-level employees and worked their way up to become the CEO of the same company.

 Being an inspirational leader is not discussed or talked about nearly as much as it should be.
 When most business leaders hear they need to inspire, they tend to roll their eyes and reiterate that being a motivational speaker isn’t in their job description.